Selje Municipality: Ervik

-Ervik is located by the ocean near the West Cape at the end of the Stad peninsula.
+Ervik is located by the ocean near the West Cape at the end of the Stadlandet peninsula.
 The Ervik Church is located here in memory of those who died when the coastal express ship Sanct Svithun was wrecked here after being mistakenly bombed in 1943 by Canadian planes.
 Ervik has a fine sandy beach which is popular for surfing, and a river rich in trout and salmon.